 - Determine if their company is one that is subject to the E-Verify requirements; and

 North Carolina requires private employers that transact business in North Carolina and employ 25 or more employees in the state to verify the work authorization of employees through E-Verify.
-When the law was enacted, it provided for a phased-in schedule as follows:

-Employers should also be careful not to discriminate against noncitizen residents on the basis of citizenship status and should note that some state laws limit requests for and use of Social Security numbers and authorization to work in the US with or without visa sponsorship.
+Employers should also be careful not to discriminate against noncitizen residents on the basis of citizenship status and should note that some state laws limit requests for and use of Social Security Numbers and authorization to work in the US with or without visa sponsorship.

 New Hire Reporting Requirements

 The federal New Hire Reporting Program requires all states to establish new hire reporting laws that comply with a minimum number of federal requirements.
 States are free to enact new hire reporting laws that require additional information to be submitted or require a shorter reporting timeframe.
-See New Hire Paperwork; Payroll > New Hire Reporting.
+See New Hire Paperwork: Federal; Payroll > New Hire Reporting.

 Post-employment restrictions are limitations placed on an individual's conduct that remain in force after the individual's employment has ended.
 Post-employment restrictions are designed to protect the employer and typically prevent an individual from disclosing the employer's confidential information or soliciting the employer's employees or customers.
 These restrictions may also prohibit individuals from engaging in competitive employment, including competitive self-employment, for a specific time period after the employment relationship ends.

 In states where post-employment restrictions are enforceable, employers need to provide the employee with consideration for the agreement to be binding.
-Providing consideration means giving something of value - i.e., a promise to do something that the employer was not otherwise obligated to do, such as extending an offer of employment to a new employee or a small bonus for an existing employee.
+Providing consideration means giving something of value, i.e., a promise to do something that the employer was not otherwise obligated to do, such as extending an offer of employment to a new employee or giving a small bonus to an existing employee.
 States differ to the extent to which they recognize new or continued at-will employment as sufficient consideration.
 Therefore, multistate employers should assess applicable state laws before offering consideration to employees in exchange for having them sign post-employment restrictions.

 Noncompete agreements seek to prevent employees from engaging in competitive employment, or competitive self-employment, for a certain period after the employee's employment ends.
 States differ on whether they will enforce noncompetition agreements in cases where the employee did not leave employment voluntarily.
 See also Noncompete Contract Clause; Certification That Employee Is Not Bound by a Noncompete or Nonsolicitation Agreement.